-The Pilot Program is a one-year, semi-structured program which will consist of two training workshops throughout the year, as well as regular communication, and a monthly face-to-face meeting between pairs.
+The program is a one-year, semi-structured program which will consist of two training workshops throughout the year, as well as regular communication, and a monthly face-to-face meeting between pairs.
 Mentors and mentees will be matched according to common areas of interest and experience, as well as geography and preferences for meeting arrangements.

 There are many ways to support the research, students and academics of the Faculty of Medicine, Dentistry and Health Sciences.

 If you wish to support the Faculty of Medicine, Dentistry and Health Sciences please go to the Faculty’s online giving form.